Skip to content

 Confidence Scores and the 0.7 Threshold

 Every extracted value gets a confidence score from 0 to 1.
 The matrix flags any cell under 0.7 amber.
-That's your review queue.
+That is your review queue.

-Amber doesn't mean wrong — it means the AI wasn't sure.
-A lot of amber cells resolve to "yes, that's right" when you check the source text.
+Amber does not mean wrong; it means the AI was not sure.
+A lot of amber cells resolve to "yes, that is right" when you check the source text.
 Some resolve to a quick override.
 Either way, amber is where you spend your review time.

-Above 0.7 cells are worth spot-checking, but they don't need line-by-line review.
+Above 0.7 cells are worth spot-checking, but they do not need line-by-line review.

 When the AI Can't Find a Term

-If the AI can't locate a field in the contract, it returns not_found rather than guessing.
-The matrix renders these cells as —.
+If the AI cannot locate a field in the contract, it returns not_found rather than guessing.
+The matrix renders these cells as a dash.

 This is intentional.
-A field that's genuinely absent from the contract is information — "Silent on assignment" is often the answer you need.
-The AI refusing to invent a value means the — is trustworthy.
+A field that is genuinely absent from the contract is information: "Silent on assignment" is often the answer you need.
+The AI refusing to invent a value means the dash is trustworthy.

 WARNING

 Re-Analyze All costs real money.
-It re-runs every contract in the project with the current model and template — every page, every field, every call.
-Use it deliberately, after a template change or a meaningful field toggle, not every time you're curious whether the numbers might shift.
+It re-runs every contract in the project with the current model and template: every page, every field, every call.
+Use it deliberately, after a template change or a meaningful field toggle, not every time you are curious whether the numbers might shift.

 Auto-Classification on Upload

-You don't pick a document type yourself when you upload.
-Pass 1 runs automatically at upload time to classify the file against the template's document types (MSA, SOW, NDA, Lease, whatever your template defines).
-The classification appears as an editable badge on the contract — correct it there if the AI got it wrong.
+You do not pick a document type yourself when you upload.
+Pass 1 runs automatically at upload time to classify the file against the template's document types (MSA, SOW, NDA, Lease, or whatever your template defines).
+The classification appears as an editable badge on the contract.
+Correct it there if the AI got it wrong.

 → For more detail on the upload flow, see Uploading Contracts.